 But if you have a market leader and pricing is part of that strategy, get a guideline price list for your region and publish it.
 The bigger and more commoditized the brand, the more popular the search.
 This is also very cost-effective in PPC – and these searches are at the Bottom of the Funnel ICP searches.
 In the continuous hunt for SQLs (Sales Qualified Leads), these leads don’t get any better qualified.

 Better understand your ICP’s search behavior

 But different generations will rely on different terms – and often some brand managers will prevent the use of certain words that they feel jar with their brand identity.
 There’s still this legacy view that – as you can with Advertising – you can control or influence how people perceive your product.
 With a search engine, you can’t do that.
-If you want to – and have the budget – to blanket advertise on television, at tradeshows and events, on airplanes and at airports, then by all means you should.
-But if a systems security engineer is looking for a Ransomware detection platform and that’s not present on your website, your chances are slim to none.
+If you want to – and have the budget – to blanket advertise on television, at tradeshows and events, on airplanes, and at airports, then by all means you should.
+But if a systems security engineer is looking for a Ransomware detection platform that’s not present on your website, your chances are slim to none.

 Searches are so mature and specific today, that it’s highly unlikely that a search for a software tool will yield results where the word “tool” is missing from the main heading of the web page.